Signs (Five Man Electrical Band song)

-"Signs" is a song by the Canadian rock group Five Man Electrical Band.
-It was written by the band's frontman, Les Emmerson, and popularized the relatively unknown band, who recorded it for their true first album, Good-byes and Butterflies, in 1970.
-The LP "Five Man Electrical Band" had begun as a Staccatos album with Brian Rading, the band's bassist suggesting the band's new name from the song title.
+"Signs" is the best known song by the Canadian rock group Five Man Electrical Band.
+It was written by the band's frontman, Les Emmerson, as he was travelling Route 66 while returning to Los Angeles from Canada and noticed all of the big signs and billboards obscuring his view of the natural scenery.
+The song popularized the relatively unknown band, who recorded it for their true first album, Good-byes and Butterflies, in 1970.
+Their actual first LP Five Man Electrical Band had begun as a Staccatos album with Brian Rading, the band's bassist suggesting the band's new name from the song title.

-"Signs" was originally a 1970 B-side to the relatively unsuccessful single "Hello Melinda Goodbye" (#55 Canada).
-Re-released in 1971 as the A-side, "Signs" reached No. 4 in Canada and No. 3 on the US Billboard Hot 100 chart.
+"Signs" was originally a 1970 B-side to the relatively unsuccessful single "Hello Melinda Goodbye" (#55 Canada), first put out on MGM Records.
+Re-released on Lionel Records in 1971 as the A-side, "Signs" reached No. 4 in Canada and No. 3 on the US Billboard Hot 100 chart.
 Billboard ranked it as the No. 24 song for 1971.
 It became a gold record.
 In Canada, RPM Magazine ranked it at No. 55, with Absolutely Right ranked No. 49.

 Some radio edits have omitted the instrumental introduction and shortened the instrumental coda for airplay, due to time constraints.

+The song was sampled in 2004 by British DJ Fatboy Slim for the track Don’t Let The Man Get You Down.